PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Background

 \subsection{DRAM Background}

 DRAM-based main memory is organized hierarchically.
-A processor is connected to one or many \textit{memory channels}.
+Fig.~\ref{fig:dram-bank-timing-diagram} (top) depicts this organization.
+A processor is connected to one or more {memory channels (DDRx in the figure)~\boldone{}}.
 Each channel has its own command, address, and data buses.
-Multiple \textit{memory modules} can be plugged into a single channel.
-Each module contains several \textit{DRAM chips}, which are grouped into \textit{ranks}.
-Each rank contains multiple \textit{banks} that are striped across the chips that form the rank but operate independently.
-A set of DDRX standards cluster multiple \textit{banks} in \textit{bank groups}~\cite{jedecDDR4,gddr5}.
-The data transfers between DRAM memory modules and processors occur at a \textit{cache block} granularity.
-The cache block size is typically set to be 64 bytes in \atb{current} systems.
+Multiple {memory modules} can be plugged into a single channel.
+Each module contains several {DRAM chips}~\boldtwo{}.
+Each chip contains multiple {DRAM banks} that can be accessed independently~\boldthree{}.\revdel{A set of DDRx standards cluster multiple {banks} in {bank groups}~\cite{jedecDDR4,gddr5}.} Data transfers between DRAM memory modules and processors occur at {cache block} granularity.
+The cache block size is typically 64 bytes in \atb{current} systems.

-Figure~\ref{fig:dram-bank} depicts the organization of a DRAM chip.
-DRAM cells in a DRAM bank are connected to DRAM bitlines via access transistors.
-Each DRAM bitline is connected to a sense amplifier (SA).
-Access transistors are enabled by DRAM wordlines (rows).
-When enabled, an access transistor enables charge-sharing between a DRAM cell and its corresponding DRAM bitline.
+Inside a DRAM bank, DRAM cells are laid out as a two dimensional array of wordlines \new{(i.e., DRAM rows)} and bitlines (i.e., DRAM columns)~\boldfour{}.
+Wordlines are depicted in blue and bitlines are depicted in red in Fig.~\ref{fig:dram-bank-timing-diagram}.
+Wordline drivers drive the wordlines and sense amplifers read the values on the bitlines.
+A DRAM cell is connected to a bitline via an access transistor~\boldfive{}.
+When enabled, an access transistor allows charge to flow between a DRAM cell and the cell's bitline.